If you suspect your elderly parent isn’t driving as well as they used to, there are actions you can take to help.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Determining your parents’ driving ability is the first step toward helping them maintain their independence – and their health,” says internist and geriatrics specialist Kenneth Koncilja, MD.
+“Determining your parents’ driving ability is the first step toward helping them maintain their independence – and their health,” says internist and geriatrics specialist Kenneth Koncilja, MD.

-Mr. Baker suggests making an appointment with your loved one’s physician.
+Make an appointment with your loved one’s physician.
 Ask the doctor to determine if an occupational therapy driving evaluation could help your parent.
 The doctor can write a prescription for the evaluation and periodic visits to the driving clinic, if necessary.

 Here are some common restrictions that can help elderly drivers:

-It’s easier to talk to your parent about self-restricting based on his individual limitations and comfort levels.
+It’s easier to talk to your parent about self-restricting based on their individual limitations and comfort levels.
 Seeing a driver rehabilitation specialist can help, too.
 The evaluator can offer insight for restrictions and tips to enhance driving ability based on your parent’s individual needs.

 “You see your eye doctor, dentist and primary physician on a regular basis.
-It’s a good idea to visit your professional driving evaluator for regular checkups, too,” says Mr. Baker.
-These regular assessments can actually help seniors keep driving safely for longer.
+It’s a good idea to visit your professional driving evaluator for regular checkups, too,” he says.
+“These regular assessments can actually help seniors keep driving safely for longer.”